auldsyababua/10NZ_FLRTS/system_design_doc.md

     1. Create the default FLRTS lists for the site (Tools, Master Task, Shopping).
     2. Connect to Google Drive, create a new SOP Google Document (e.g., from a template, titled "[SiteName] - SOP"), and retrieve its shareable link.
     3. Store this link in the SOP_Document_Link field of the new Site record.
 * Upon successful creation of the site's lists and SOP document, the Flask application will set the Initial_Site_Setup_Completed_by_App flag (Checkbox field) on the Sites record to TRUE.
-(This replaces the previous Default_Lists_Created_by_App flag to be more comprehensive).
 * **Default Lists Created (per new Site):** The following FLRTS_Items of ItemType="List" will be created:
     1. **Site Tools List:**
         * Title: "[SiteName] - Tools List"